kby-ai/Palmprint-Recognition-Docker/README.md

     ```
   - Run the `Docker` container:
     ```bash
-    sudo docker run -v ./license.txt:/root/kby-ai-palmprint/license.txt -p 8081:8080 -p 9001:9000 kby-ai-palmprint
+    sudo docker run -v ./license.txt:/root/kby-ai-palmprint/license.txt -p 8084:8080 -p 9004:9000 kby-ai-palmprint
     ```
-  - Send us the `machine code` and then we will give you a license key to make SDK activate.
+  - Send us the `machine code` and then we will give you a license key to make the `SDK` activate.

     After that, update the `license.txt` file by overwriting the `license key` that you received.
 Then, run the `Docker` container again.